 A: Early Bird fee discounts are as follows:

 $20.00 per person if paid by August 31st

 $25.00 per person if paid by October 15th

 $30.00 at the event, if space allows

 Q: What about the Firebuilding Kits?

 A: Each Patrol is required to bring a one-gallon Ziploc bag, containing enough tinder, kindling and other wood to start a small fire.
 This will be used to compete at one of the stations, so don't forget this important item.
 Patrol Leaders are responsible for this item.

 Q: Do we need to bring Firewood

-If you want to have a campfire at camp, you'll need to bring firewood for each patrol.
+If you want to have a campfire at camp in established fire pits, you'll need to bring firewood and carry it to your campsite.